 Office Ops and Brooklyn After Sunset

 Those who know me know how much I love watching the evening sunset melt into the night.
-And Office Ops’ rooftop at night gives such a gorgeous view over Brooklyn.
+And Office Ops’ rooftop at night gives such a gorgeous view over Brooklyn on 35mm film.
 At some point an old Hollywood film was projected onto the screen, lending a light sophistication to the wedding celebration.

 Do you like what you see?
 Are you planning an edgy, Brooklyn style wedding?
 Contact me and let’s chat!